AbdelghaniEss/Healthcare-Patient-Waiting-List-Analysis/README.md

 3. **Merging of Data**:
    - Combined inpatient and outpatient datasets into a single table called `AllData` while preserving the original datasets for validation.
-   - Mapped the specialties to their respective categories using the `Mapping_Speciality` file.

 ---